vim-ctrlspace/vim-ctrlspace/README.md

 * more effective and responsive behavior
 * fine-grained configuration

-##### Upgrading from Version 4

 Version 5 is not backward compatible.
-But most issues are related to restoring your workspaces and there is a simple workaround for it.

-After upgrading please open `cs_workspaces` file for a given project (it's usually stored at e.g. `.git/cs_workspaces`) and rename proper variable
-names:

-    :e .git/cs_workspaces
-    :%s/t:ctrlspace_label/t:CtrlSpaceLabel/g
-    :%s/t:ctrlspace_autotab/t:CtrlSpaceAutotab/g
-    :wq
+All configuration variables and API functions have been renamed.
+Please check Vim help for more info:

+    :help ctrlspace-configuration

 ## Idea by Analogy